#190: Valdez Park

 You probably haven’t, given the mishmash of highways and busy roads that dot the area.
 But if you DID, you’d find the interesting Creekway Park, the result of a creek restoration done by the park board last decade.

-It provides an interesting walk through bushes and marshy plants, although the creek itself was mighty dry when we explored this area in the summer.
+It provides an interesting walk through bushes and marshy plants, although the creek itself was mighty dry when we explored this area in the summer of 2020.
 Regardless, the unique pedestrian and cycling path is helpful, and is certainly an upgrade over the gravel parking lot that used to sit there.